nierja/Tox/README.md

 ## Installation

-1. Clone the repository, install all dependencies into a virtual environment and activate it:
+1. Clone the repository, install all dependencies into a virtual environment, and activate it:

    ```sh
    git clone https://github.com/nierja/tox.git